AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitClassType/AddInterfaceClassReference_1.md

 SystemUnitClassType.AddInterfaceClassReference Method (String, Boolean, Boolean, String)
 ========================================================================================
-AutomationML 2.1 APIAdds an InterfaceClass reference to this SystemUnitClass object using the provided CAEX path, referencing an InterfaceClass object.
+Adds an InterfaceClass reference to this SystemUnitClass object using the provided CAEX path, referencing an InterfaceClass object.
 The InterfaceClass reference is added as a [ExternalInterfaceType][1] object.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)